Sorcova

 Start

-Good vs Bad Stresss
+Good vs Bad Stress

 Some workplace stress is perfectly normal, it can help employees to stay motivated and focused ("healthy tension").
 But when stress is excessive and it becomes more the norm rather than the exception - constant pressure, tight deadlines, constant work overload and/or difficult relationships with colleagues and managers, then stress can become harmful and problems ensue.